 What happens when lobster tails go on sale for five dollars a pop?
 You buy them.
 All of them.
-And then you make this Easy Lobster Scampi with Linguine.
+And then you make this Lobster Scampi with Linguine.
 This easy pasta is packed sweet, succulent lobster, a garlicky butter sauce, and silky noodles of Linguine.
 Plus we’re talking about Spiny lobster vs Maine lobster and how to cook lobster tails on the stove.

-It’s true.
-I didn’t despise it or anything, it was just always consistently alright, and wasn’t something I got excited about like so many others do.
+I didn’t despise it or anything, it was just always consistently alright, and wasn’t something I got excited about..
 I had ordered it at various restaurants and prepared it at home on a handful of occasions, but each time it was exceedingly underwhelming.
-It was either rubbery and over-cooked or worse, gummy and a weird off-putting clear color.
-Ugh.
+It was either rubbery and over-cooked or worse, gummy and a weird off-putting color.

 I had all but categorized myself as purely a shrimp and crab crustacean lover until I took a local cabbie’s advice when Kev and I were in Santorini around this time last year and ordered the most life-changing lobster spaghetti at a little seaside restaurant in Ammoudi Bay.